Manoj85/P5_Neighborhood_Map/README.md

 #### Notes

-- Display 10 venues (as a list) found from the starting location
+- Generate 10 random integers between the range 0 and TOTAL_VENUES found for the starting location
 - Display map markers
 - Search the venues by using text-box search
 - Display InfoWindow on clicking every marker
 - Graceful error handling (might miss few places, but will do more updates)

 #### References
 - Knockout Documentation [http://knockoutjs.com/documentation/]